cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 }
 ```

-The address prefix is `"cosmos"`, as can be seen in Alice's address.
-Insert it to replace `getAliceSignerFromMnemonic`:
+Replace `getAliceSignerFromMnemonic` with the newly created `getAliceSignerFromPriKey`:

 ```typescript [https://github.com/b9lab/cosmjs-sandbox/blob/8466986/experiment-local.ts#L24]
 const aliceSigner: OfflineDirectSigner = await getAliceSignerFromPriKey()
 ```

-Also change the token unit from `uatom` [to `stake`](https://github.com/b9lab/cosmjs-sandbox/blob/8466986/experiment-local.ts#L37-L38), because this is the default token when using `simapp`.
+Also change the token unit from `uatom` [to `stake`](https://github.com/b9lab/cosmjs-sandbox/blob/8466986/experiment-local.ts#L37-L38) in your `sendTokens` transaction, because this is the default token when using `simapp`.
 Experiment with adjusting the values as desired.
 Run it with:

 ```sh
 $ npm run experiment-local